AkexZ1/akexhud/README.md

 # IMPORTANT TO READ!!

-This hud needs 2 Fonts to be installed on your system to properly work
+This hud needs 2 Fonts to be installed on your system to properly work (on windows)

   [Gamefont (Damage Numbers)](https://files.catbox.moe/cxknym.ttf)